Hill’s Pet Doggy Boot Camp - the ‘how to’ guide

 As with any good exercise class the first step is a warm up to loosen those muscles and prevent strains and sprains.
 Walking your dog on the lead to the boot camp venue or around the exercise space gets you both off to a great start.

 Remember to get into the right mind set.
 Both you and your dog are about to go on a steep learning curve and the most important thing is to have fun, laugh at your mistakes and don’t set your expectations too high for this first session.
 Your dog already thinks you’re perfect and if they can please you, they’re going to be pretty happy.
-Also make sure that you give plenty of praise along the way.
+Make sure that you also give plenty of praise along the way.

 If it’s warm, or you both get really active, make sure that you have breaks to drink some water.
-If you’re sweating, your dog is likely to be keeping cool by panting and that’s going to make him pretty thirsty.
+If you’re sweating, your dog is likely to be keeping cool by panting and that’s going to make them pretty thirsty.

 Take your stations

 During doggy boot camp you’ll have the chance to go to exercise stations, each of which will offer a different type of exercise.
-Give yourself five minutes at each station then move round the circuit.
+Give yourself five minutes at each station then move around the circuit.
 Differing exercises will ensure you stretch and strengthen different muscle groups.

 Our first exercise uses a simple hula hoop.
 Start off with the hoop touching the ground.
 Encourage your dog to step through.
 It’s okay to use food treats if that’s what really motivates your pet.
 Just reduce their daily meal to account for those extra calories.
 A mixture of praise, patting and food treats works even better.

 Once your dog is confidently stepping through the hoop, raise it off the ground.
 You might find it easier to have one person holding the hoop as you encourage your pet through by calling their name from the opposite side.
-In no time at all he’ll be jumping and stretching those leg muscles.
+In no time at all they’ll be jumping and stretching those leg muscles.